 - flexible displays like AMOLEDs and ultra-low power electronics as required for e.g. memristive devices in artificial neural networks

-The functionality was successfully tested.
+The functionality has been successfully tested.

 International patent: WO2020120133A1

-Patent holder: Georg-August-Universität Göttingen
+Patent holder: Georg-August-University Göttingen

-Nature publication: Lenz et. al.: Vertical, electrolyte-gates organic transistors show continuous operation in the MA-2 regime and artificial synaptic behaviour.
+Nature publication: Lenz et al.: Vertical, electrolyte-gates organic transistors show continuous operation in the MA-2 regime and artificial synaptic behaviour.
 Nature Nanotechnology 14, 579–585 (2019).